blackberry/bbUI.js/HACKING.md

 # Building

-Building is done with [jake][3] and [Uglify-js](https://github.com/mishoo/UglifyJS).
+Building is done with [jake][3], JavaScript minifying is done with [Uglify-js](https://github.com/mishoo/UglifyJS) and CSS minifying is done with [CleanCSS](https://github.com/GoalSmashers/clean-css).

-Jake can be installed with npm with:
+Jake can be installed using npm with:

     npm install -g jake

-Uglify-JS can be installed with npm with:
+Uglify-JS can be installed using npm with:

     npm install uglify-js

+CleanCSS can be installed using npm with:

+    npm install clean-css

 and to build bbUI.js you just navigate to the bbUI.js directory via a comman dline and run: